 Journal or Book Title

-As part of a recent workshop entitled "Imagining Tomorrow's University”, we were asked to visualize the future of universities as research becomes increasingly data- and computation-driven and identify a set of principles characterizing pertinent opportunities and obstacles presented by this shift.
-In order to establish a holistic view, we take a multilevel approach and examine the impact of open science on individual scholars as well as the university as a whole.
+As part of a recent workshop entitled "Imagining Tomorrow's University”, we were asked to visualize the future of universities as research becomes increasingly data- and computation-driven, and identify a set of principles characterizing pertinent opportunities and obstacles presented by this shift.
+In order to establish a holistic view, we take a multilevel approach and examine the impact of open science on individual scholars and how this impacts as well as on the university as a whole.
 At the university level, open science presents a double-edged sword: when well executed, open science can accelerate the rate of scientific inquiry across the institution and beyond; however, haphazard or half-hearted efforts are likely to squander valuable resources, diminish university productivity and prestige, and potentially do more harm than good.
-We present our prespective on the role of open science at the university.
+We present our perspective on the role of open science at the university.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 4.0 International License.

 Howe, Adina; Howe, Michael D.; Kaleita, Amy L.; and Raman, D. Raj, "Imagining tomorrow's university in an era of open science" (2017).
 Agricultural and Biosystems Engineering Publications.
 780.